-For continuous RVs it is more specifically called the differential entropy.
-The uniform distribution has the highest entropy, and a perfectly peaked (deterministic) distribution has
+For continuous RVs it is called the differential entropy.
+The uniform distribution has the highest entropy, and a perfectly peaked (deterministic) distribution has the lowest entropy.
+The entropy, for us, is primarily useful to define the Kullback-Leibler (KL) divergence.

-The KL divergence between two probability distributions p(x) and q(x) is defined on $\mathcal{X} = \mathbb{R}$ as
+The KL divergence between probability distributions p(x) and q(x) on $\mathcal{X} = \mathbb{R}$ is